-Summary: The Measure C Citizen Oversight Committee should elect a chair and co-chair to serve on the committee for the 2020-2021 fiscal year.
+Summary: The Measure C Citizen Oversight Committee should elect a chair and co-chair to serve the committee during the 2021-2022 fiscal year.

 Action: Election of a chair and a co-chair to serve on the committee for the next fiscal year.

 IV.Fresno COG RTP Roundtable Representative Nominations and Approval (Brenda Veenendaal)

 Summary: The Oversight Committee currently holds a seat on the Fresno COG Regional Transportation Plan (RTP) Roundtable, a committee providing expertise and generating concensus on RTP development issues.
 The Roundtable meetings are held once a month on the fourth Wednesday at 1:00 pm via Zoom.
 COC's RTP Roundtable representative was Kevin Hamilton who termed out of the Oversight Committee on July 31, 2021.
 Kevin's alternate is Bill Jordan.

 Staff requests that both positions be reappointed (or reaffirmed) by the Oversight Committee membership.

 Action: Approve the Measure C Citizen Oversight Committee's RTP Roundtable representative and alternate appointments.

 Summary: The Fresno County Transportation Authority Executive Director, Mike Leonardo, will give a report on the Measure C Expenditure Plan renewal effort underway.
 Information regarding the renewal is located online at this link.